named-data-iot/ndn-iot-package-over-posix/docs/src/examples.rst

 Share QR Code and bootstrap Device
 -------------

+Devices in smart homes, need to be boostrapped by a IoT controller to obtain credentials.
+Thus the IoT controller should have some shared secrets between it and devices to validate bootstrap request.
+The shared secrets, in our project, are in two formats: a txt file that be loaded by device program, and a QR code that be uploaded to IoT controller by users.
+Three pairs of pre-generated shared secrets are in folder ``/<project-root>/devices``.
+Device programs in ``/<project-root>/examples`` will use two of them.

-There're some pre-generated QR codes in folder ``/<project-root>/devices``.
-Hard-coded bindings between device program and QR code are:
+Hard-coded bindings between example device program and QR code are:

     +----------------------+----------------------------+
     | Device Program       | Pre-generated QR Code      |